 RISTORANTE LA CAPANNINA

-I love the island of Capri.
+I find it impossible to resist Capri.
 I even like the bustle and the noise of the day-trippers who travel from Sorrento and pack the Marina Grande and Capri town until the last ferry leaves in the early evening.
 But, of course, I like it even better when the crowds have gone and the elegant little streets are left to the residents and to those of us who are staying in the hotels.
 Then there is the particular pleasure of walking past the jewellers’ shops and the clothing boutiques on the way to a really good dinner.
 And I know how to make sure that is what awaits me.
-Indeed, anyone who knows Capri well will direct you to a particular dining room near the town’s main square.
-It is not exactly an unknown destination, because the likes of Jacqueline Onassis, Dustin Hoffman and Jose Carreras have been seen at its tables.
-But it has the appearance of being a hidden gem.
-It is the Ristorante La Capannina.
+Indeed, anyone who knows Capri well will direct you to the famous dining room near the town’s main square.
+Everyone has been there - including Jacqueline Onassis, Dustin Hoffman and Jose Carreras.
+Yet it has the appearance of being a hidden gem.

-The name means ‘little house’, so that is what to look for in the maze of pretty alleys which runs from the Piazzetta.
+La Capannina means ‘the little house’, so that is what to look for in the maze of pretty alleys which runs from the Piazzetta.
 What you will find is a small door by a window.
-Inside you will see that the tables have been carefully set with pink tablecloths and Italesso glasses, and that the waiters in bow ties are ready for the evening’s customers.
+Inside you will see that the tables have been carefully set with pink tablecloths and Bormioli glasses, and that the waiters in bow ties are ready for the evening’s customers.
 The appearance is that of a very good and thoroughly traditional Italian restaurant – which is as well, because that is precisely what La Capannina is.

 Antonio De Agelis’s father, Francesco, became the chef at the Quisisana Hotel [see separate article] in 1931.
 Two years later, he opened a trattoria – Savoia – near the Piazzetta, which soon started to enjoy the patronage of the writers who were beginning to flock to Capri – people like Graham Greene.
-In 1951 the business moved to the present location, and ten years thereafter Antonio and his wife, Aurelia, took over.
-Now, in turn, they are helped by their own children, Francesco and Renata.
-So this is truly a family-run restaurant.
+In 1951 the business moved to the present location, and ten years thereafter Antonio and his wife took over.

-And smiling was very much the theme of the evening, for this is the sort of restaurant in which it is virtually impossible not to have a good time.
-Dinner here makes a lovely ending to a perfect day on this beautiful island.
-In fact, the Ristorante La Capannina reminded me that I do not only love Capri.
-I also love old-fashioned Italian restaurants.
+La Capannina is the sort of restaurant in which it is virtually impossible not to have a good time.
+Dinner here makes a lovely ending to a joyful day on this beautiful island.
+The restaurant and its location are in perfect harmony.